Code-Institute-Submissions/sadafsafi22-ElectionSystem_NovResub/README.md

 ## Technologies
 * [Python](https://www.python.org/) - Python is a programming langauge using for this project.
-* [Heroku](https://www.heroku.com) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+* [Heroku](https://www.heroku.com) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud. we are using Heroku to make online our website/System.
 * [GitPod](https://gitpod.io/) - An open source developer platform for remote development.
-Used to edit and build the program.
+Used to edit and build the program. this project is using GitPod for developmenting and coding.
 * [GitHub](https://github.com/) - An online host for web and software development projects.
 Used to store the repository.
-Linked to Heroku for automatic deployement with new commits.
+Linked to Heroku for automatic deployement with new commits. github is using for storing our project data and shareing with other people.
 * [Git](https://git-scm.com/) - Software for tracking changes to files.
-Used with GitPod to add, commit and push code changes to the repository on GitHub.
+Used with GitPod to add, commit and push code changes to the repository on GitHub.for this project we are using the git to track our development stage
-* [patorjk](http://patorjk.com/) - A simple app used to Create text art from words, im using this for create the Election system on first time
+* [patorjk](http://patorjk.com/) - A simple app used to Create text art from words, im using this for create the Election system on first time display(ELECTION SYSTEM)
 * [dia](http://dia-installer.de/) - Dia is free (open source) drawing software.
 Sketch your favorite structured diagrams!
-Windows version available as a free download.
+Windows version available as a free download, we use this appliction for draw our system Diagram which is avalible on README file.
 * [Google sheet](https://www.google.com/sheets/about/) - Use Google Sheets to create and edit online spreadsheets.
-Get insights together with secure sharing in real-time and from any device
+Get insights together with secure sharing in real-time and from any device, here we use google sheet to store the userdata(registrated student data should store here) and store the votes from every user.

 ## Deployment
 Project Deployment with Heroku
 Here is some steps for delopy Election System via Heroku.

-1. Listing all requirement on requirements.txt by using below commend
+1. Listing all requirement on requirements.txt by using below commend(user should create this requirments)
 ```bash
 pip3 freeze > requirements.txt
 ```